BitBelle/JS-Practice/highOrderFunctions/README.md

 ### Key take-aways in both Abstraction and Abstracting repetition:

-1. Abstraction (in general) helps you simplify complex operations into reusable, high-level functions.
+1. Abstraction (in general) helps simplify complex operations into reusable, high-level functions.

 2. Abstracting repetition allows you to handle repeated tasks (like loops) more flexibly by passing the repeated action as a function.